AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 Sequences in this locus have a peculiarity: which one?
 Hint: visualize the alignments and take a look at the graph layout with `Bandage` and/or in the `*.draw_multiqc.png` files.
 The `*.draw_multiqc.png` files contain static representations of the graph layout.
-They are similar to what `Bandage` shows (probably a little less attractive), but such visualizations can scale to larger pangenomic graphs.
+They are similar to what `Bandage` shows, probably a little less attractive, but such visualizations can scale to larger pangenomic graphs.

 ## Human pangenome graph building from sequence alignments